tendercentre/tendercentre.github.io/buyers.md

 Here are some of the things we frequently have for sale:

-* Antiques and Oldwares
+* Antiques & oldwares
-* Collectables and hobbies
+* Collectables & hobbies
-* Tools and Hardware
+* Tools & Hardware
-* Furniture and homeware
+* Furniture & homeware
 * Sports
-* Camping and outdoors
+* Camping & outdoors
-* Plants and gardening
+* Plants & gardening
-* Automotive and marine
+* Automotive & marine
 * TV, audio & electronics
-* Jewellery and clothing
+* Jewellery & clothing
 * Musical instruments

-All successful bids do incur a buyers premium and a $3.30 per lot processing fee.
+All successful bids do incur a buyers premium (11% of the sale price) and a $3.30 per lot processing fee.
 For more information, please ask our staff or call us on (02)&nbsp;6581&nbsp;3122.

 ---